-Absorbing nutrients and maintaining a healthy weight can be a problem for people with Crohn's disease, especially after bowel resection surgery.
+Absorbing nutrients and maintaining a healthy weight can be a problem for people with Crohn's disease, especially after bowel surgery.
 At Mayo Clinic, dietitians with expertise in inflammatory bowel disease are part of your treatment team.
 If your digestive problems are severe, Mayo specialists may recommend special diets or home parenteral nutrition.

 Crohn's disease and pregnancy

 It's also important to work with a high-risk obstetrician and a gastroenterologist specializing in Crohn's disease.
-Mayo Clinic doctors have special expertise in guiding Crohn's patients through pregnancy and delivery.
+Mayo Clinic doctors have special expertise in guiding women with Crohn's disease through pregnancy and delivery.

 Treatment of children

 Crohn's disease often takes an even greater physical and emotional toll on young people, slowing their growth and delaying sexual maturation.
 At Mayo Clinic, young patients and their families work closely with a psychologist who can help them navigate the day-to-day difficulties of living with Crohn's disease.

 The longer a person has Crohn's disease, the more likely that complications will occur.
 Through the years, Mayo Clinic specialists can provide careful, long-term monitoring and also help with decisions about school and other activities.

 Mayo Clinic also uses advanced diagnostic tests, such as MR enterography, that don't expose children to ionizing X-ray radiation, which can be a concern when repeated imaging tests are needed.